lisa-lumos/JavaScript/05-data-structures-operators-strings.md

     return [this.starterMenu[starterIndex], this.mainMenu[mainIndex]];
   },

-  orderDelivery({ starterIndex = 1, mainIndex = 0, time = '20:00', address }) {
+  // this function destructure the object passed into it orderDelivery({ starterIndex = 1, mainIndex = 0, time = '20:00', address }) {
     console.log(
       `Order received! ${this.starterMenu[starterIndex]} and ${this.mainMenu[mainIndex]} will be delivered to ${address} at ${time}`